 Community Legal Aid Society, Inc. (CLASI) submits these comments for the record for the subcommittee hearing "Policy Options for Improving SSI."
-CLASI is a statewide, nonprofit law firm whose mission is to combat injustice through creative and persistent advocacy on behalf of vulnerable and underserved Delawareans.
-We have represented hundreds of vulnerable SSI applicants and recipients over the course of many years.
-CLASI is also Delaware's designated Protection and Advocacy agency for individuals with disabilities.
-I have represented SSI recipients and applicants for over thirty years as a legal aid attorney in Minnesota, West Virginia, Pennsylvania and Delaware.
+CLASI is a statewide, nonprofit law firm whose mission is to combat injustice through creative and

 Over the course of more than three decades, I have personally witnessed the destitution faced by SSI recipients.
 My clients have frequently had to choose between rent and food.
 That should be unacceptable in this country but it all too common for SSI recipients.
 The federal SSI grant of \$794 per month forces recipients to make impossible choices and accept unfit housing or sleep on the streets or in homeless shelters.